This post may contain affiliate links. Please read our disclosure policy.

 overhead image of 8 homemade protein bars covered in chocolate and one without chocolate on wrinkled brown paper

-My favorite way to make these bars is the “date version”ย with the melted unsweetened chocolate, and a drizzle of melted chocolate on top.
-I often press 1 to 2 ounces of mini chocolate chips to the mixture after processing.
+I love the date version with melted unsweetened chocolate in the bars and a drizzle of melted chocolate on top.
+For even more chocolate, press in 1 to 2 ounces of mini chocolate chips after smoothing the mixture in the pan.

 A single rectangular brown bar with white speckles covered in a chocolate drizzle on a white table